John Beatty (Ohio politician): Biography

+Civil War

-When the Civil War started Beatty volunteered as a private in the 3rd Ohio Infantry, serving in western Virginia.
+When the Civil War started, Beatty volunteered as a private in the 3rd Ohio Infantry, serving in western Virginia.
 By 1863, he was commissioned as a brigadier general following his distinguished service in the Battle of Perryville, the Battle of Stones River, and the Tullahoma Campaign.
 He took command of a brigade of infantry and led it through the rest of the war.
 Beatty participated in the Tullahoma Campaign, the Battle of Chickamauga, and the successful Union attack on Missionary Ridge during the Chattanooga Campaign.
 He resigned his commission in January 1864 and re-entered the banking business.

+Congress

 Following the war, he represented Ohio in the U.S. Congress from 1868 to 1873.

+Later career

 He served as a presidential elector in 1884 for the Blaine/Logan ticket.

-A 1909 biographer wrote that Beatty "is the sole survivor of the electoral college of Ohio, which cast its vote for Abraham Lincoln in 1860, and as far as known, the only surviving elector who cast a vote for President Lincoln when he was chosen to his first term almost a half century ago."
+A 1909 biographer wrote that Beatty was then "the sole survivor of the electoral college of Ohio, which cast its vote for Abraham Lincoln in 1860, and as far as known, the only surviving elector who cast a vote for President Lincoln when he was chosen to his first term almost a half century ago."

 Beatty was buried in Oakland Cemetery in Sandusky.